 Experts and analysts who are seasoned at investment will often advise you to have a financial portfolio (or at least, attempt to have one) that is as diversified as possible.
 So, you can put some of your wealth into the stock markets, and open a demat account for the same, and allocate the rest to certain fixed income plans or blends of plans to lessen your risks from stock investment.

 Various online financial platforms like brokerages and asset management companies provide individuals with investment calculators for use online.
 Some investment calculators are general use devices which help you estimate your returns based on amounts you enter with a rate of interest.
+For example, you can use a PPF calculator to see how much your investment in PPF will grow over time, given a certain rate of interest and investment amount.
+This can help you determine whether PPF is a good investment for you.
 Fixed deposit calculators work this way.
-You may not have an investment calculator to estimate your returns in the share market today, but you have specific ones to estimate returns with different amounts and tenures in mutual fund online calculators, SIP calculators and ULIP calculators, for instance.
-There are certain online calculators that also guide you in terms of what tax benefits or deductions may be availed when you invest certain amounts.
+You may not have an investment calculator to estimate your returns in the share market today, but you have specific ones to estimate returns with different amounts and tenures in mutual fund online calculators, SIP calculators and ULIP calculators, for instance in the above content add retirement calculator and hyperlink it with the given link.
+There are certain online calculators that also guide you in terms of what tax benefits or deductions may be availed when you invest certain amounts online mutual fund calculator.

 Personalised investment is the need of the hour, and a good brokerage will always provide you with this.
 Depending on your unique needs, you can open a demat account online to invest in shares, commodities, and other assets, or go in for any upcoming IPO.
 Other investment instruments are at your disposal too, and with investment calculators, goal-based investing is a possibility with clear advantages while comparing investment avenues.